muke5hy/oldBlog/content/notes/2016-03-24-system-program-problem-detected-on-each-startup-ubuntu.md

 Summary: "System program problem detected" on each startup Ubuntu

 After using ubuntu for a while, and if you keep on updating or upgrading your ubuntu.
-There are chances that you will face "System program problem detected" popup message on startup.
+There are chances that you will face “System program problem detected” popup message on startup.
-It's very annoying to see the popups everytime you start your machine.
+ It’s very annoying to see the popups everytime you start your machine.
 Here is a solution to get rid of them.

+### Finding out programmes which are responsible for popups

 Before getting rid of the problem its better to find out cause of the error.
-To check it you can do by following, for me following are the issues.
+To check it you can do sudo ls -ltrh /var/crash/ , for me following are the issues.

     $ sudo ls -ltrh /var/crash/
     total 3.8M